dannygelman1/Wings/README.md

   - this is controlled by an `avoid factor` (how strongly they move away) and `protected range` (the radius around them that encompasses birds to avoid)
 - `alighnment` - how much the birds move in the direction of the flock
   - this is controlled by a `matching factor` (how strongly they move together) and `visual range` (the radius around them that encompasses birds to follow)

+This simulation was made with React-Three-Fiber and slightly more complex because it was in 3D instead of 2D.
 ## Accelration grid
 I implemented an acceleration grid to make the simulation run at a reasonable frame rate.
 A big part of this simulation involved comparing the distance of every bird to every other bird at every time step.
 This quickly becomes very computationally intense.